chaimaech/cg/Chakho x Haengcha/Characters/Yoongi.md

 # **II.
 APPEARANCE**

 * Pale, soft-featured, with faint scars tracing from his temples to below his eyes
+* Longish hair tied loosely; strands often fall across his face
+* Face is serene, but his posture has tension — like someone always bracing for another shockwave
-* Eyes clouded, but strangely luminous—especially when Ki pulses
+* Scars around his eyes have softened with age but remain visible, eyes clouded, but strangely luminous—especially when Ki pulses
-* Always carries a broom made of wood and copper thread (his makeshift Ki-conductor)
+* Always carries a worn broom made of wood and copper thread (his makeshift Ki-conductor), carefully repaired many times, reinforced along the shaft with metal bands
-* Wears plain street clothes: muted greys and washed-out blues
+* Lean, understated, and quietly elegant despite his shabby clothing in muted greys and washed-out blues
 * Movements are slow, deliberate, surprisingly graceful for someone blind
 * When listening deeply, he tilts his head and breathes as though tasting the air

+Yoongi has the unassuming presence of someone who wants to disappear — but the dignity of someone raised royal still lingers in the slope of his shoulders.

 There’s an uncanny stillness about him.
 People avoid him without knowing why.